 Disclaimer: This post contains affiliate links.
 See disclosure policy.

 For that reason, I put this blog post together so those of you out there who are feeling like I were can have this as a resource.
-Here are some tips that I learned from my experience, as well as tips from other teacher moms who have been there!
+Here are some tips that I learned from my experience as a pregnant teacher, as well as tips from other teacher moms who have been there!

-Always have a Water Bottle and Snacks on hand!
+Always have a water bottle and snacks on hand!

 “One of the best things I did was bring three 32oz bottles of water each day so that I didn’t have to worry about not drinking enough or getting to the water fountain to fill one up.
 Also, trail mix was a great go-to snack, and easily customizable if I was in the mood for different flavors.” -Stephanie’s History Store

 “Drink TONS of water even if you need to take frequent restroom breaks!
 It’s important to stay hydrated.
 It helps your skin and makes you feel great!” -The Little Ladybug Shop